 Let's start with a timeline

 I have my first piano recital.
 Hours of practice for months on end and I can finally plunk out “Three Blind Mice”.
-Being a typical 6 year-old, I’m not fond of the piano part but I absolutely loved the cake!
+Being a typical 6 year-old, I’m not fond of the piano part – but I absolutely love the cake!

-I’ve taken piano lessons for 12 years but when anyone asks me to play I can only play a grand total of 2 songs.
+I’ve taken piano lessons for 12 years, but when anyone asks me to play I can only play a grand total of 2 songs.
 And unfortunately, they’re kind of lame songs and not ones I’m proud to play in front of my friends.
-I quit piano lessons but start looking for another way to play.
+I quit piano lessons… but deep down I still wish there was another way to play.

-I graduate from college, go to work as an engineer, despite my desire to be an online entrepreneur.
+I graduate from college and start working as an engineer, despite my desire to be an online entrepreneur (uh-oh!).

-I had tried other entrepreneurial ventures without success.
-I found myself procrastinating with playing my piano when I felt I should be working on side businesses.
-I realize my side business should involve piano.
+I try a few entrepreneurial ventures without success.
+I find myself procrastinating by playing my piano when I should be working on my side-business.
+Later, I realize my side-business should involve piano.
 Bingo!
-I create the very first version of my Piano In 21 Days.
+I create the very first version of my Piano In 21 Days online course.

 My first daughter is born.
-We name her Annecy after the city in France we got engaged in.
+We name her Annecy, after the city in France where my wife and I got engaged.

 About Piano In 21 Days

 I quickly realized, though, that people are busy.
-Some of my only students who complete the course in 21 consecutive days are retired and have a lot of time on their hands.
-I also learned that not going through the course in 21 consecutive days was not a problem.
-The only requirement to be successful with this curriculum is to make sure you don’t move on to the next day’s lesson until you have “mastered” that day’s lesson.
+Some of my only students who complete the course in 21 consecutive days are retired or have a lot of time on their hands.
+I also learned that not going through the course in 21 consecutive days is not a problem.
+The only requirement to be successful with this curriculum is to make sure you don’t move on to a different lesson until you have mastered the concepts in the lessons before it..

-So, can you learn to play real songs of your choice on the piano in 21 consecutive days?
+So, can you learn to play real songs of your choice on the piano in 21 days?
 YES!
-Can you learn piano in 21 days spread over the course of several months?
+Can you learn piano in 21 lessons spread out over several months?
 Also, yes.
 It all depends on your goals and how much room you have in your schedule.